houstonhaynes/AD4SDocs/05 FSharp Antifragile By Design.md

     }
 ```

-This orchestration system enables efficient deployment of AI workloads across the entire computing spectrum, from CPUs to GPUs to specialized ASICs, all while maintaining the type safety and functional programming benefits of F#.
+While there's always a system-dependent demand for knowledge of a given device or platform's capability, this orchestration system will enable flexible segmentation and deployment of AI workloads across the entire computing spectrum, from CPUs to GPUs and even to specialized ASICs, all while maintaining the type safety and functional programming benefits of F#.

 ## Conclusion: F# as the Nexus of Antifragile Design